open-source-tabletop/openfire-gm-realms-of-arcana/realms-of-arcana-game-module.md

 ## Introduction

-Realms of Arcana is a game of massed fantasy battles, huge armies are represented by small scale miniatures around 10mm tall, with whole regiments of warriors typically on just a few bases.
+Realms of Arcana is a game of massed fantasy battles, large armies are represented by small scale miniatures around 10mm tall, with whole regiments of warriors typically on just a few bases.

 # Additional Rules and Definitions